Tubâ: Bahal

 Bahal is a type of tubâ that is distinctively orange to brown in color because it has added extracts (barok) from the dried bark (marka tungog or tangal) of certain mangrove species (Ceriops tagal, Rhizophora mucronata, or Vateria indica).
 It is fermented for around a day to a few weeks.
 It is an intermediate stage in the production of bahalina wines.
 It originates from the Visayan regions of Visayas and Mindanao.

 Kinutil

 Kinutil is tubâ mixed with raw egg yolks, tabliya chocolate, milk, and other ingredients.
 It is widespread in the Visayan regions of Visayas and Mindanao and is also known as kinutir, kutir, or dubado, among other names.

 Tuhak

-Tuhak is a type of tubâ made from the sap of kaong palm (Arenga pinnata), locally known as kaong or cabonegro.
+Tuhak is a type of tubâ made from the nectar of kaong palm (Arenga pinnata), locally known as kaong or cabonegro.
 It originates from the Caraga region of Mindanao.
 It is collected and fermented in the same way as tubâ.
-However, extracts from the bark of a tree known as lamud may sometimes be added to aid in fermentation and to prevent the souring of the sap.
+However, extracts from the bark of a tree known as lamud may sometimes be added to aid in fermentation and to prevent the souring of the nectar.
 It is also known as hidikup or hidiup in Agusan del Norte and san in Agusan del Sur.